AdaptableTools/ab-website/src/pages/fintech-partners/index.md

 ### [OpenFin](https://openfin.co/)

 OpenFin is the browser-based Operating System for Finance.
 When working in the OpenFin container AdapTable offers [exciting additional functionality](https://demo.adaptabletools.com/partners/openfindemo/) such as live Excel updates and access to the system tray.

+[Book now](https://us02web.zoom.us/webinar/register/6916219135348/WN_f6SCDosmSvOk5ent3_wBEQ) for a webinar to see what OpenFin and Adaptable can deliver together.

 ### [ag-Grid](https://www.ag-grid.com/)